ros2/ros2_documentation/source/Installation/Linux-Install-Binary.rst

 .. code-block:: bash

    sudo apt install -y libpython3-dev python3-pip
-   pip3 install -U argcomplete

 Install additional DDS implementations (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions `here <DDS-Implementations>`.
+If you would like to use another DDS or RTPS vendor besides the default, Eclipse Cyclone DDS, you can find instructions `here <DDS-Implementations>`.

 Environment setup
 -----------------